 You can issue most types of permits yourself.

-You can sign up to Self-Issue your permits or you can fax an application to a permit office.
+You can sign up to Self-Issue your permits.

 • Self-Issuer Information. (pdf 4mb)